 Going through a divorce may be one of the most difficult experiences you will ever have to face.
 The results that come out of these proceedings will impact you and your family for years into the future.
-Be sure that you have an experienced legal team behind you that knows the law and will fight for the most favorable results available in your case.
+Be sure that you have a caring legal team behind you that knows the law and will fight for the most favorable results available in your case.

-At Stange Law Firm, PC , our Saint Louis divorce lawyers have the experience, the dedication and the skill to properly handle your case.
+At Stange Law Firm, PC, our St. Louis divorce lawyers have the skill, dedication, and skill to properly handle your case.
 We understand how overwhelming it can be to face unfamiliar legal issues with so much at stake.
-From our office nearby in Clayton, MO in St. Louis County, you can count on us to be there with you at every step, constantly working to put you in the best possible situation as you move into this new phase of your life.
+From our office located in Ellisville, MO, you can count on us to be there with you at every step, constantly working to put you in the best possible situation as you move into this new phase of your life.

 To learn more about the St. Louis County Family Court, please visit the following links: